danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/lit_review.typ

   caption: "436CP0 Antenna Specification"
 ) <436CP0>

-// TODO: Link budget citation STAC
-As part of the 2015/2016 renovation, a link budget was created for reception of communications from the Strand-1 satellite. @STAC-UHF-Link-Budget shows the original numbers, with the "Unit" column subsequently added for context.
+As part of the 2015/2016 renovation, a link budget was created for reception of communications from the Strand-1 satellite. @STAC-UHF-Link-Budget shows the original numbers, with the "Unit" column subsequently added for context. @calum_clarke_strathclyde_2016

-// TODO: Referencing.
 #figure(
   table(
     columns:4,